PatriciaVaquero/Machine-Learning-Intermediate/README.md

 :warning: **IMPORTANT** :warning:

 _YOU'LL NEED SOME FUNDAMENTAL KNOWLEDGE IN PYTHON TO BE ABLE TO UNDERSTAND ALL THE CONCEPTS COVERED IN THIS REPOSITORY_.
-I suggest you check out this repository [Machine Learning Basics](https://github.com/PatriciaVaquero/Machine-Learning-Basics), to ensure you will follow all the material without any problems.
+I'll suggest you check out this repository [Machine Learning Basics](https://github.com/PatriciaVaquero/Machine-Learning-Basics), to ensure you will follow all the material without any problems.

-In this repository we will be covering the following Machine Learning Regression models:
+In this repository we will be covering the following Machine Learning Algorithms:

 - Linear Regression.